hannutt/TxtBrowser/readme.md

 other features:
 Changing the font size with the buttons.
-Go back / go forward buttons
+Go back / go forward buttons.
-Browsing history
+Browsing history.
-Text search
+Text search.
-Simple predictive text input
+Simple predictive text input.
-Updating progresbar
+Updating progresbar.
 Link collector.
 Program collects all the links within a web page and displays them in a separate window.
-Save page text to pdf-file
+Save page text to pdf-file.